Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Introduction

-Motivated by the hardness in the general case, special cases of the problem $\homsprob{\mathcal{H}}{\mathcal{G}}$ have been studied: The \emph{language-restricted} version of the problem $\homsprob{\mathcal{H}}{\mathcal{G}}$ only assumes the class $\mathcal{H}=\top$ to be the set of all graphs and restricts the class $\mathcal{G}$.
+Motivated by the hardness in the general case, special cases of the problem $\homsprob{\mathcal{H}}{\mathcal{G}}$ have been studied: The \emph{language-restricted} version of the problem $\homsprob{\mathcal{H}}{\mathcal{G}}$ assumes only the class $\mathcal{H}=\top$ to be the set of all graphs and restricts the class $\mathcal{G}$.
 Note that the above example of checking whether a graph is 3-colorable falls into this framework (by setting $\mathcal{G}=\{K_3\}$), so the problem $\homsprob{\top}{\mathcal{G}}$ is $\cc{NP}$-hard in general as well.
 However, if the class $\mathcal{G}$ contains only {\em bipartite} graphs, the problem $\homsprob{\mathcal{\top}}{\mathcal{G}}$ is solvable in polynomial time~\cite{HellN90}.
 In fact, Hell and \nesetril~\cite{HellN90} also prove the following hardness result: If the class $\mathcal{G}$ contains a non-bipartite graph, the problem $\homsprob{\mathcal{\top}}{\mathcal{G}}$ is $\cc{NP}$-hard.
 Together, this yields a {\em complexity dichotomy}: for any problem $\homsprob{\top}{\mathcal{G}}$, we obtain its complexity just by looking at the class $\mathcal{G}$.
 Based on this dichotomy, Feder and Vardi conjectured \cite{FederV98} that a similar dichotomy is possible for constraint satisfaction problems; this Feder-Vardi-Conjecture was proved recently by Bulatov~\cite{Bulatov17} and, independently, by Zhuk~\cite{Zhuk17}.
 Having understood the problem $\homsprob{\top}{\mathcal{G}}$, the focus shifted to understanding ``the other side'', that is the case where the class $\mathcal{G}$ contains all graphs instead.
-For this {\em structurally restricted} version of the problem $\homsprob{\mathcal{H}}{\mathcal{G}}$, the success story continues: As Grohe~\cite{Grohe07} proved, if every graph in the graph class $\mathcal{H}$ contains only graphs for which the so-called {\em treewidth} is small,\footnote{Strictly speaking, the graphs in the class $\mathcal{H}$ only need to be {\em homomorphically equivalent} to graphs with small treewidth.} then the problem $\homsprob{\mathcal{H}}{\top}$ is solvable in polynomial-time again.
-Otherwise, using the now classical ``Excluded-Grid-Theorem''~\cite{RobertsonS86-ExGrid}, the graph class $\mathcal{H}$ (very roughly speaking) contains something {\em looking like} a grid, and finding homomorphisms from a grid in another graph is $\cc{NP}$-hard, as it can be used to solve the classical clique detection problem (and finding a clique in turn is a classical $\cc{NP}$-hard problem).
-In fact, Grohe's dichotomy is even stronger: It shows that from a {\em parametrized complexity} view, the problem $\homsprob{\mathcal{H}}{\top}$ is either what is called ``fixed-parameter tractable'' (solvable in time $f(|V(H)|)\cdot |V(G)|^{O(1)}$ for graphs $H\in \mathcal{H}$, $G\in\top$) or ``$\W1$-hard'' (essentially a parametrized equivalent of $\cc{NP}$-hardness).
-We formalize these notions later; also consult \cite{Niedermeier02,FlumG06,CyganFKLMPPS15} for an in-depth introduction to parametrized complexity theory.
+For this {\em structurally restricted} version of the problem $\homsprob{\mathcal{H}}{\mathcal{G}}$, the success story continues: As Grohe~\cite{Grohe07} proved, if every graph in the graph class $\mathcal{H}$ contains only graphs for which the so-called {\em treewidth} is small,\footnote{Strictly speaking, the graphs in the class $\mathcal{H}$ need to be only {\em homomorphically equivalent} to graphs with small treewidth.} then the problem $\homsprob{\mathcal{H}}{\top}$ is solvable in polynomial-time again.
+In all other cases, the problem $\homsprob{\mathcal{H}}{\top}$ is not solvable in polynomial time (under reasonable assumptions from complexity theory).
+In fact, Grohe's dichotomy is even stronger: It shows that from a {\em parametrized complexity} view, the problem $\homsprob{\mathcal{H}}{\top}$ is either what is called ``fixed-parameter tractable'' (solvable in time $f(|V(H)|)\cdot |V(G)|^{O(1)}$ for graphs $H\in \mathcal{H}$, $G\in\top$) or ``$\W1$-hard'' (essentially a parameterized equivalent of $\cc{NP}$-hardness).
+We formalize these notions later; also consult \cite{Niedermeier02,FlumG06,CyganFKLMPPS15} for an in-depth introduction to parameterized complexity theory.

 \paragraph*{The Doubly Restricted Version of Counting Homomorphisms}

 A natural generalization of finding a solution to a problem is to {\em count} all solutions.
 From an algorithmic point of view, counting all solutions may be way harder than finding a solution: While finding a perfect matching in a graph has a classical polynomial-time algorithm, {\em counting} all perfect matchings is known to be $\cc{\#P}$-complete~\cite{Valiant79}.